Skip to Content

 Often, the white markings will blend into the dog’s adult coat.
 This transition occurs when the pup is around 4-6 months old and sheds his soft fluffy coat.
 This process can happen quickly or may take a few months.
 You may also see changes in the pattern.

 My German Shepherd girl is definitely purebred as she is from a leading UK breeder and is UK Kennel Club registered.
-Nonetheless, she had many white markings across her chest as a puppy, but these soon blended into her thick adult coat.
-Below is a picture of her at 3-months old.
+Nonetheless, she had many white markings across her chest as a puppy, which soon blended into her thick adult coat.

 My 3-month-old German Shepherd Willow showing off her white chest markings!